DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 Our script replicates this exact biological sequence:
 1.  **The Amygdala (Agent 1) fires first and fast.** It reads the scene and determines raw physical arousal (heart rate, tensing, breathing).
-2.  **The Subconscious Channels (Agents 2, 3, and 4) receive this physical context.** Just like a real human, their thoughts are *colored* by their physical arousal (e.g., high arousal tenses their Theory of Mind and makes their DMN more anxious).
+2.  **The Subconscious Channels** (Agents 2, 3, and 4) receive this physical context.
+Just like a real human, their thoughts are *colored* by their physical arousal (e.g., high arousal tenses their Theory of Mind and makes their DMN more anxious).
+3.  **Planning and action**: the last steps are planning and action, this is where Agent 5 and 6 come.

 #### 2. Preventing domain contamination
 While Agents 2, 3, and 4 are all influenced by the Somatic core (A1), **they are kept completely blind to each other's thoughts.**